Psalm 1:6 “For the LORD knows the way of the righteous, But the way of the ungodly shall perish.”

-The restoration of relationship was God’s idea, not mine.
+The restoration of relationship is God’s idea.
 He doesn’t encourage you to put the onus of a relationship on someone else by asking forgiveness, He says, take ownership of your mistakes and confess your sins to each other.
-Now, I’m not saying go around a tell everyone all the mistakes you’ve made, the pattern we see is in the midst of loving fellowship with other believers, there are times of restoration that are needed, find those times and allow others to walk with you in healing.
-Believers love you and we all know the struggle, we all go through it.
+Now, I’m not saying go around a tell everyone all the mistakes you’ve made, the pattern we see is in the midst of a loving fellowship with other believers.
+There are times of restoration that are needed, find those times and allow others to walk with you in healing.
+Believers love one another know the struggle of a sinful nature.
 Receiving grace and mercy allows us to close the door on our past and move forward in freedom.

-If you’ve read the book of Job, you know the heartache that man went through.
-The trials Job endured are more than many people could come through unscathed.
-And yet, near the end of his trial, we see what was required of him for God to restore him:
+If you’ve read the book of Job, you know the heartache that Job went through.
+The trials he endured are more than many people could handle, and yet near the end of his trial, we see what was required of him for God to restore him.

 Job 42:10 “After Job had prayed for his friends, the LORD restored his prosperity and doubled his former possessions.”

-Where the danger lies is in apathy.
+There is danger for the one who is apathetic.
 Apathy is described in the Cambridge dictionary as behavior that shows no interest or energy and shows that someone is unwilling to take action, especially over something important.

-We may know that God sees everything we do, whether it’s sin done in secret, thoughts that condemn us, or hatred reserved in our hearts toward others, but if we don’t care then we place ourselves in a dire predicament.
-We cut ourselves off from ever healing and growing from our past and living meaningful lives at the present.
+We may know that God sees everything we do, whether it’s sin done in secret, thoughts that condemn us, or hatred reserved in our hearts toward others, but if we don’t care, then we place ourselves in dangerous predicament.
+We cut ourselves off from healing, we remove ourselves from walking in God’s love and growing from our past.

-*He knows me.
-He knows everything about me.
-I can’t hide one little inkling of my life from Him that He doesn’t know it.
-Praise God, He doesn’t overlook my areas of weakness and just say…”good enough!”, He continually presses me on unto perfection.
+*He knows you.
+He knows everything about you.
+You can’t hide one little inkling of life from Him that He doesn’t know it.
+Praise God, He doesn’t overlook our areas of weakness and just say…”good enough!”, He continually presses us toward perfection.
 That is what Love looks like!
 God’s Love.

-He knows everything about us and still chooses to love us.
-This knowledge is the single greatest point of my existence.
-I really hate who I am apart from Him.
-The more I see myself for who I am, the more I realize I want Jesus to be all that is represented through me.
-The more I die to myself the better, that Jesus might be exalted in me and through me.
+Since He knows everything about us and still chooses to love us, we can rejoice.
+This knowledge is the single greatest point of our existence.
+We are lost apart from Him.
+The more we see ourselves for who we are, the more we will realize our need for Jesus.
+The more we die to ourselves, the better, the more Jesus will be exalted in us and through us.

 Romans 5:8 “But God demonstrates His own love toward us, in that while we were still sinners, Christ died for us.”

 You see, there is no requirement to come forward and receive the love of Christ.
-He already knows us, He already is aware of what we bring to the table, it’s up to us to respond in humility.
-He then welcomes us with abundant grace and restores all the world has corrupted.
+He already knows us, He is already aware of what we bring to the table, it’s up to us to respond in humility.
+He then welcomes us with abundant grace and restores all that has been corrupted.

 The walls we erect to protect ourselves have to come down.

 Since God has taken such an interest in you and clearly He values your life, allow Him to do His work in you, He is trustworthy!
-He is able to bring to completion all He started in you if you’ll let Him.
+He is able to bring to completion all He began in you if you only let Him.